Splitting the Transition Zone

 When exactly should I split my weight while advancing through the transition zone?

-Just before the opponent makes contact with the ball — not earlier, which telegraphs your position, and not later, which leaves you unbalanced when the ball is struck.
+Just before the opponent makes contact with the ball.
+This means not earlier.
+This telegraphs your position, and not later.
+This leaves you unbalanced when the ball is struck.

 Isn't it faster to just run straight to the kitchen line without splitting?